NBC Talknet: Programming

 Bruce Williams answered questions from listeners on issues related to money, personal finance, investments, business, and other similar topics.

 On December 5, 1982, Williams crashed while attempting to land his airplane in Princeton, New Jersey.
 Tunick: "He was critically injured and nearly clinically dead when he arrived at the Medical Center of Princeton.
 One week later Bruce was back on the air from his hospital room and did his show from there for a week before he was released and originated his program from home for the next three months.
 We were told at the time this was the first national radio show to originate from a hospital."
 (Williams later said he was in a coma for 20 days following the crash, making his return to radio more like a month after the crash.)

 Williams was a tentpole of the Talknet lineup and continued with the service until its demise.
 Raphael, however, remained as host for a total of six years, from 1981-1987.
 Following her departure, several other hosts filled the 10 p.m.-1 a.m. slot, dispensing personal and relationship advice.
-These included Myrna Lamb, Lee Mirabal, Dara Welles and Neil Myers.
+These included Myrna Lamb, Lee Mirabal, Dara Welles and Neil Myers, each of whom were much less successful than Raphael.

 Bruce Williams retired from broadcasting on March 29, 2013.

 Demise

 Tunick: "I left Talknet in late 1985 after being recruited by ABC Radio where I became Vice-President of Programming for the ABC Talkradio Network.
 I stayed close to Sally during the next year, knowing she had one year remaining on her contract.
-In late 1986, the radio world was shocked to learn Sally Jessy Raphael was jumping to ABC Radio.
-I also hired the legendary Tom Snyder to make Sally (7-10) and Tom (10-1) the new bookends of nighttime listening."
+In late 1986, the radio world was shocked to learn Sally Jessy Raphael was jumping to ABC Radio."
+Tom Snyder joined soon after to make Sally (7-10) and Tom (10-1) the new bookends of nighttime listening.
+Neither show came close to the success of NBC Talknet.
+Both Snyder and Raphael left ABC Radio to focus on television projects.
+Deborah Norville joined ABC shortly after her short stint on the Today Show.
+Her radio show was also unsuccessful.